-Speech, a course based on Indiana's Academic Standards for English/Language Arts and the common Core State Standards for English/Language Arts Standards, is the study and application of the basic principles and techniques of effective oral communication.
-Students deliver focused and coherent speeches that convey clear messages, using gestures, tone, and vocabulary appropriate to the audience and purpose.
-Students deliver different types of oral and multi-media presentations, including viewpoint, instructional, demonstration, informative, persuasive, and impromptu.
+Grade Level: 11-12 Speech, a course based on Indiana's Academic Standards for English/Language Arts and Course #: 1076 the common Core State Standards for English/Language Arts Standards, is the study and Length: 1 Semester application of the basic principles and techniques of effective oral communication.
+Credit(s): One Students deliver focused and coherent speeches that convey clear messages, using Diploma: General, Core 40, gestures, tone, and vocabulary appropriate to the audience and purpose.
+Students deliver Academic Honors, Technical different types of oral and multi-media presentations, including viewpoint, instructional, Honors demonstration, informative, persuasive, and impromptu.
 Students use the same Standard English conventions for oral speech that they use in their writing.
-When taken at the freshman or sophomore level, this course will NOT fulfill one of the English/Language Arts requirements.

-NOTE: Students are strongly encouraged to combine this course with a literature or composition course when taking it on the junior/senior level.
+When taken at the freshman or sophomore level, this course will NOT fulfill one of the English/Language Arts Prerequisite: Recommended requirements. successful completion of at least 4 semesters of English or with NOTE: Students are strongly encouraged to combine this course with a literature or approval of administration. composition course when taking it on the junior/senior level.
+Fulfills an English/Language Arts requirement for all diplomas